meditationstuff/protocol_1/index.md

 at least one sense in which everything is inside you, and/or/rather at least all experience

+at least one sense in which the "the future", or one's experience of the future, is ultimately empty, groundless, and "liquid," at least for a time, in the sense in which it phenomenologically and functionally "re-seats" itself, where it lives, how it works..

 (see also: David Chapman's meaningness work)